ramoonmedeiro/RecruitAI/README.md

 ## Via virtualenv and derivatives

-You can use the virtual environment of your choice (mkvirtualenv, pipenv, etc.)
+You can use the virtual environment of your choice (mkvirtualenv, pipenv, etc).
 I will use venv here.

 First you will create a virtual environment and must install the project dependencies: